City Guides Provence-Alpes-Côte d'Azur

 LA ROTONDE: Apart from its 2-Michelin star restaurant, Le Négresco has a brasserie, La Rotonde, where you can taste refined dishes with a reasonable bill at the end of the soirée.
 The dishes are delicious, and the decor – an old reconstructed carousel – is wonderful.

-LE CYLIANO: this brasserie with an outdoor terrace has an interesting menu with Provencal accents.
+LE CYLIANO: This brasserie with an outdoor terrace has an interesting menu with Provencal accents.
 It is at 13 Cours Saleya.